What you need to know about Temporary Protected Status under the Trump administration

 1. What is TPS?

-Temporary Protected Status (TPS) is a status that allows nationals of certain countries to live and work in the United States without threat of deportation for a limited time, with the possibility of being extended and redesignated.
-The TPS program was created by a bipartisan act of Congress in 1990, after years of organizing and advocacy across the country of immigrants and their allies.
+Temporary Protected Status (TPS) is a program that allows nationals of certain countries to live and work in the United States without threat of deportation for a limited time, with the possibility of being extended and redesignated.
+The TPS program was created by a bipartisan act of Congress in 1990, after years of organizing and advocacy across the country by immigrants and their allies.
 The law allows the Department of Homeland Security (DHS) to grant TPS to people from certain countries when catastrophic events occur, including war, famine, natural disasters, and epidemics.

-Since its inception, the TPS program has served as a lifeline for hundreds of thousands of people already in the U.S. when disasters struck their home countries.
-However, TPS is a temporary, humanitarian form of relief that does not grant permanent residence in the U.S. A country’s TPS designation can be made for six, 12, or 18 months.
+However, TPS is a temporary, humanitarian form of relief.
+It does not grant permanent residence in the United States.
+A country’s TPS designation can be made for six, 12, or 18 months.
 At least 60 days prior to the expiration date, the DHS secretary must decide whether to extend or terminate a country’s TPS designation based on conditions in that country.
+Because the conditions that lead to a grant of TPS can continue for years, most TPS designations have either been extended or even redesignated regularly.

 2. Who benefits from TPS?

-As of December 2024, the following 16 countries were designated for TPS, according to U.S. Citizenship and Immigration Services:
+As of December 2024, the following countries were designated for TPS, according to U.S. Citizenship and Immigration Services:

-• El Salvador (Extended until March 9, 2025)
+• El Salvador

-• South Sudan (Extended until May 3, 2025)
+• South Sudan

-Most TPS recipients have been in the U.S. for decades and are vital members of our communities.
 TPS has helped them to better adjust to life in the U.S., earn money to support themselves and their families, and contribute to their communities and the economy.
-TPS holders are employed in key essential industries including health care, food industries, transportation, delivery, and warehousing.
+TPS holders are employed in key essential industries, including health care, food industries, transportation, delivery, and warehousing.

 3. Where does TPS stand now?